deeppavlov/chatsky/docs/source/user_guides/context_guide.rst

 Methods
 =======

-The methods of the ``Context`` class can be divided into two categories:
+The most useful methods of the ``Context`` class are the following:

-* Public methods that get called manually in custom callbacks and in functions that depend on the context.
-* Methods that are not designed for manual calls and get called automatically during pipeline runs, i.e. quasi-private methods.
-You may still need them when developing extensions or heavily modifying Chatsky.

-Public methods
-^^^^^^^^^^^^^^

 * **last_request**: Return the last request of the context.